vdemichev/DiaNN/README.md

 * **--scanning-swath** all runs will be analysed as if they were Scanning SWATH runs
 * **--semi** when using the 'Reannotate' function, a peptide will be matched to a protein also if it could be obtained with one specific and one non-specific cut (at either of the termini)
 * **--sig-norm** enable signal-dependent normalisation, not recommended
+* **--site-ms1-quant** use MS1 quantities for modification site quantification matrices
 * **--skip-unknown-mods** instructs DIA-NN to ignore peptides with modifications that are not supported by the deep learning predictor, when performing the prediction
 * **--smart-profiling** enables an intelligent algorithm which determines how to extract spectra, when creating a spectral library from DIA data, use with --full-profiling.
 The performance has so far always been observed to be comparable to IDs, RT and IM profiling
 * **--species-genes** instructs DIA-NN to add the organism identifier to the gene names - useful for distinguishing genes from different species, when analysing mixed samples.
 Works with UniProt sequence databases.